entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 ## Squamation & related structures
 ### 27. Longitudinal scale alignment in fin webs: (0) present; (1) absent.
 > Brazeau (2009), Character 7; Davis *et al*.
 (2012), Character 7; Giles *et al*.
 (2015), Character 13; Choo *et al*.
 (2017), Character 6; Zhu Y. *et al*.
 (2021), Character 13; King *et al*.
 (2017), Character 468; Castiello (2018), Character 457; Zhu Y. *et al*.
 (2022), Characters 27 and 54; Andreev *et al*.
 (2022), Character 13; Brazeau *et al*.
 (2023), Character 473.
 Cui *et al*.
 (2023), Character 27; Lu *et al*.
 (2026), Character 27; Zhu Y. *et al*.
 (2026), Character 27.
 > - Giles *et al*.
 (2015):" The character formulation of Davis *et al*.
 (2012) did not distinguish between ordered arrangements of fin scales and lepidotrichia.
-Acanthodians and *Dialipina* (uncatalogued specimen, Musem für Naturkunde, Berlin) exhibit fin web scales that are not markedly distinguished from the body scales.
+Acanthodians and *Dialipina* (uncatalogued specimen, Museum für Naturkunde, Berlin) exhibit fin web scales that are not markedly distinguished from the body scales.
 Fin web scales of *Dialipina* even include a distinct peg-and-socket articulation.
 This character thus refers to the alignment only, but not to the specialized rectangle-shaped scales in osteichthyans. *Poracanthodes* is changed to '?' because fin webs do not appear to be preserved in articulated specimens (Valiukevicius 1992). *Brachyacanthus* and *Parexus* scored '1' (pers. obs.
 SG, NHMUK P.130, P.38593 for *Parexus*, and NHMUK P.6959 and P.9595 *Brachyacanthus*). *Brochoadmones* is scored '0' based on observations on UALVP 41495. *Campbellodus* scored '?'."
 > - The coding of *Eosteus* is 0.
 The coding of *Megamastax* is 0.
 > - The coding of *Ruiyu* is ?.
 The coding of *Chiyu chongqingensis* is ?.
 The coding of *Chiyu yunnanensis* is ?.
 > - The coding of *Lingyu* is ?.